 # 2 Dairy –

+Many newborn babies are sensitive to dairy and some will have the milk protein allergy.
 Avoiding dairy in the first 6 months postpartum can really help reduce the chances your baby will have colic, eczema and sleep issues.
+There is actually evidence of this you can read here.

 I found this out first hand.
 My 1st had very bad colic for months and it was miserable.
 She rarely slept, ate a ton, and spit up A LOT.